chidimyke/remote-config/README.md

 <div align='center'><img src="basic%20LAN.png" alt="Network-diagram" width='50%' ></div>

+- This demo is meant to serve as a brief introduction to network programming using Python.
+- It is based on a practical course taught by David Bombal in his Python Network course for Network Engineers.
+- For this Demonstration, the topology was was inteneded to be simple with just a single router, switch and PC(automation client) to represent the network administrator.
-The network topology was designed and simulated in GNS3. </br>
+- The network topology was designed and simulated in GNS3. </br>
-The automation client is a PC running Ubuntu through which the Network administrator can remotely manage Network Devices on the Network. </br>
+- The automation client is a PC running Ubuntu through which the Network administrator can remotely manage Network Devices on the Network. </br>
-For this demo the Router was the target device.
+- For this demo the Router was the target device.

 The script lets you configure the following on the router;